nbatfai/SamuKnows/README.md

 First I teach the agent to recognize these standalone subcomponents.
 Then the agent should detect the house and the moving car and man in the original SamuMovie video.

 ## Usage

+### vSamuBrain

+Using the selection mechanism of SamuVocab for detecting sub-processes looks like a dead-end so I return to the original SamuBrain: [https://youtu.be/MLOeNNqd2Nw](https://youtu.be/MLOeNNqd2Nw)

 ## Previous other experiments